jdidion/biotools/README.md

 * Hardware acceleration of alignment (requires $5k FPGA module): https://github.com/BilkentCompGen/GateKeeper
 * Detection and removement of barcode swapping (issue on Illumina sequencers that used patterned flow cells: https://github.com/MarioniLab/BarcodeSwapping2017
 * Data processing pipelines for many types of omics data, built using NextFlow and Singularity: https://github.com/c-guzman/cipher-workflow-platform
+* Index and fetch data from BGZF-compressed files.

 ### QC